 Guides covering different types of work have been produced to help ensure workplaces are as safe as possible.
 These also set out priority actions to take.
 Depending on your business you may need to refer to more than one guide.

 Defra, FSA and Public Health England previously published specific guidance for food businesses.
 It covers the role of employers in prevention management and the management of cases in the workplace.
 This includes related activities such as worker transportation and accommodation.
 This guidance was withdrawn on 21 July 2021.

 Public Health England has also published principles for local health protection teams on how to approach and handle outbreaks and incidents of Covid-19 in the workplace.
 Businesses may find it helpful to familiarise themselves with these.

 FSA has guidance on hygiene and food safety requirements for food businesses to reopen and operate safely during COVID-19.

 Trade body UKHospitality has published guidance and FAQs on the current rules as they apply to hospitality businesses in England.
 These have recently been updated to reflect the move to Step 4.
 They have previously published advice on covid secure working and risk assessments.

-Food sector businesses in England with more than 50 employees can now access government support to set up rapid, on-site Covid-19 testing for asymptomatic employees who are unable to work from home.
-Free lateral flow test kits will be available until 31 March 2021.
-Register and access more information on setting up a testing site for asymptomatic employees here.
+Businesses in England with more than 50 employees have been invited to set up rapid, on-site Covid-19 testing centre for asymptomatic employees who are unable to work from home.
+Free lateral flow test kits are being provided until the end of June 2021.

 Information for businesses in Scotland